M-Jamil/Zakat/README.md

-Once above tasks perfomred, simply open ODB file to start using "Yearly Zakat Calculation &amp; Distribution Database Aplication".
+Once above install complete, simply open ODB file and start using "Yearly Zakat Calculation &amp; Distribution Database Aplication".

 Thanks for using it.